Starring Hillary Duff, Jonathan Bennett, Lynda Hearst, Pawel Szajda, Tyler Johnson, Ryan Cargill. Directed by Daniel Farrands. (2019/95 min).

 |Ms. Duff's agent suggests a Lizzie McGuire reboot.|

-Subject matter notwithstanding, an interview quote is a pretty weak premise to build an entire movie around and writer-director Daniel Farrands isn’t up for the challenge of making these characters interesting enough to hang around, including Tate herself.
+Subject matter notwithstanding, an interview quote is a pretty weak premise to build an entire movie around and writer-director Daniel Farrands isn’t up for the challenge of making these characters interesting enough to spend 90 minutes with, including Tate herself.
 Duff gives it a good college try and it's obvious she's relishing the chance to do something different, but all that’s required of her is to panic and cry before suddenly having the foresight to arm herself.

 Speaking of which, Farrands tries to have his cake and eat it, too, presenting the world’s most infamous home invasion twice, first as one of Tate’s visions, which accurately recreates the murders which still haunt us today.
 But the second time, Farrands offers a revisionist take on the event that plays like the climactic showdown of a slasher film.
 The problem isn’t necessarily that he exploits a real tragedy for the sake of cheap thrills.
 The problem is that we’ve seen it all before in countless other home invasion movies.